MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 13 digits in the specified pattern:

--  Seven digits that correspond to the birth date (DDMMLLL) where "LLL" corresponds to the last three digits of the birth year
+- seven digits that correspond to the birth date (DDMMLLL) where "LLL" corresponds to the last three digits of the birth year
-- Two digits that correspond to the area of birth
+- two digits that correspond to the area of birth
-- Three digits that correspond to a combination of gender and serial number for persons born on the same day (000-499 for male and 500-999 for female)
+- three digits that correspond to a combination of gender and serial number for persons born on the same day (000-499 for male and 500-999 for female)
-- One check digit
+- one check digit

 ### Checksum